 SPI device test interface

-The simulation contains code to monitor the SPI bus and provide a master interface to allow interaction with the
+The simulation contains code to monitor the SPI bus and provide a host interface to allow interaction with the

 When starting the simulation you should see a message like

 SPI: Created /dev/pts/4 for spi0.
 Connect to it with any terminal program, e.g. $ screen /dev/pts/4 NOTE: a SPI transaction is run for every 4 characters entered.
 SPI: Monitor output file created at /auto/homes/mdh10/github/opentitan/spi0.log.
 Works well with tail: $ tail -f /auto/homes/mdh10/github/opentitan/spi0.log

 Use any terminal program, e.g.